-I had booked the early embarking at 10AM online in the check-in to the cruise-ship.
+Booked the early embarking at 10 AM online in the check-in to the cruise-ship.
 However, when I got to the hotel 12 noon was the only shuttle time left.
 Since the shuttle was the cheapest option, I reserved it.
 The hotel also had a noon checkout time, so I took a long shower and relaxed until 11:30 when I went downstairs and got on the shuttle.

 Miami looked not much different from San Juan, and I was not wowed to want to spend more time there.
-When we arrived at the port, I dropped of my bag to the longshoremen who stated adamantly and more forcefully then San Juan or Charleston the “A tip is expected for this!”
+When we arrived at the port, I dropped of my bag to the longshoremen who stated adamantly and more forcefully than San Juan or Charleston the “A tip is expected for this!”
 Therefore, I gave him $1.

 Then I boarded the ship, after my first encounter with the NCL “Washy Washy” team.
 I was hungry and the rooms were not ready yet so I went to the buffet and sampled a bit of as much as possible.
 I sat on the side watching Miami Beach and had a great view while joining another couple for lunch.

 As I finished lunch the room was ready so I went down to settle in and get off my feet for about an hour.
 Then it was time for the safety drill.
-My spot was A5 in the main theatre, since it was down steps the crew said I could sit with the A11 people at the top.
+My spot was A5 in the main theatre since it was down steps the crew said I could sit with the A11 people at the top.
 It was hilarious all the people being told they couldn’t bring their drinks into the safety demonstration.
 It went by in less than half the time as Carnival’s demonstrations.

-After the safety drill I did some exploring of the ship and then made it to the Mojito bar where it just happened the Single/Solo cruiser group was meeting.
+After the safety drill, I did some exploring of the ship and then made it to the Mojito bar where it just happened the Single/Solo cruiser group was meeting.
 After talking to some people, a group of 6 of us ditched the Solo group and went to dinner at Taste.
-The service that night was the slowest of the entire cruise we arrived at 6:30pm-ish and finished the third course after 9pm.
+The service that night was the slowest of the entire cruise we arrived at 6:30pm-ish and finished the third course after 9 pm.

-After the dinner I went to the Welcome Aboard show which was really good.
+After the dinner, I went to the Welcome Aboard show which was really good.
 Especially the comedian Dean Edwards, he was incredibly funny stereotyping the type of people on cruises.

-After the show I called it a night and had an amazing sleep.
+After the show, I called it a night and had an amazing sleep.